facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 }
 ```

-But we said that a constant needs to be unchangeable.
+However, we said that a constant needs to be unchangeable.
-So, before using class constants, you need to be aware that every child class is allowed to redefine inherited constants.
+Therefore, before using class constants, you need to be aware that every child class is allowed to redefine inherited constants.
-This means that, the following code, is correct
+This means that the following code is correct.

 ```php
 <?php